First Course in New Series!

 Lesson Three: Building on the Legacy of Michael White

 While honoring the partnership between David Epston and Michael White – and David’s immense contributions- this lesson builds more specifically on Michael’s legacy.
 Beginning with rare footage of Michael in dialogue with Dr. Salvador Minuchin, we inquire into Michael’s relational affective practices unnamed in his Maps of Narrative Practice.
-Maggie Carey reviews Michael’s approach to rich story development with narrative maps as navigational tools, inquiring into – and linking – experiences through resonance and scaffolding.
-We review Michael’s approach to Trauma and Its Consequences.
-The lesson ends with several of us reflecting on Michael’s legacy, as we make room for complexities in the 21st century.
+We review Michael’s approach to trauma and its consequences and includes a dynamic podcast of Allan Wade’s Response-Based Practice exemplifying the evolution of this work.
+The lesson ends with several of us reflecting on Michael’s legacy and a self-reflective collaborative exercise.

-This lesson focuses on the works of Michael White, Maggie Carey, Lev Vygotsky, Jerome Bruner and William James
+This lesson focuses on the works of Michael White, Maggie Carey, Lev Vygotsky, Jerome Bruner, William James & Allan Wade.

 Lesson Four: Memory Theory, Neuro-plasticity and Trauma